SpikeInterface/spikeinterface/doc/modules/qualitymetrics/firing_range.rst

 -----------

 The firing range indicates the dispersion of the firing rate of a unit across the recording.
-It is computed by taking the difference between the 95-th and 5th percentiles firing rates computed over short time bins (e.g. 10 s).
+It is computed by taking the difference between the 95th percentile's firing rate and the 5th percentile's firing rate computed over short time bins (e.g. 10 s).